amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

 ## DenseNet Architecture Introduction

-In a standard Convolutional Neural Network, we have an input image, that is then passed through the network to get an output predicted label in a way where the forward pass is pretty straightforward as shown in the image below:
+In a standard **Convolutional Neural Network**, we have an input image, that is then passed through the network to get an output predicted label in a way where the forward pass is pretty straightforward as shown in the image below:

 ![](/images/CNN.png "fig-1 Convolutional Neural Network; src: https://cezannec.github.io/Convolutional_Neural_Networks/")

-Each convolutional layer except the first one (which takes in the input), takes in the output of the previous convolutional layer and produces an output that is then passed to next convolutional layer.
+Each convolutional layer except the first one (which takes in the input image), takes in the output of the previous convolutional layer and produces an output feature map that is then passed to next convolutional layer.
 For `L` layers, there are `L` direct connections - one between each layer and its subsequent layer.

-The DenseNet architecture is all about modifying this standard CNN architecture like so:
+The **DenseNet** architecture is all about modifying this standard CNN architecture like so:

 ![](/images/densenet.png "fig-2 DenseNet Architecture")

-In a DenseNet architecture, each layer is connected to every other layer, hence the name **Densely Connected Convolutional Network**.
+In a **DenseNet** architecture, each layer is connected to every other layer, hence the name **Densely Connected Convolutional Network**.
 For `L` layers, there are `L(L+1)/2` direct connections.
 For each layer, the feature maps of all the preceding layers are used as inputs, and its own feature maps are used as input for each subsequent layers.

 This is really it, as simple as this may sound, DenseNets essentially conect every layer to every other layer.
 This is the main idea that is extremely powerful.
+The input of a layer inside DenseNet is the concatenation of feature maps from previous layers.

 From the paper:
 > DenseNets have several compelling advantages: they alleviate the vanishing-gradient problem, strengthen feature propagation, encourage feature reuse, and substantially reduce the number of parameters.

 ## But is feature concatenation possible?
+Okay, so then, now we know the input of **L<sub>th</sub>** layer are the feature maps from [**L<sub>1</sub>**, **L<sub>1</sub>**, **L<sub>1</sub>**.. **L-1<sub>th</sub>**] concatenated but is this concatenation possible?

 At this point in time, I want you to think about whether we can concat the features from the first layer of a **DenseNet** with the last layer of the **DenseNet**?
 If we can, why?
 If we can't, what do we need to do to make this possible?

 This is a good time to take a minute and think about this question.